-People think that they need more money, more experience, and more education before they can start working on their dream idea… only to find out that they still need more money, more experience, and more education ; – )
+People think that they need more money, more experience, and more education before they can start working on their dream idea… Yet, then they discover that they still need more money, more experience, and more education

 Being a perfectionist myself, I am often scared to start working on my crazy ideas because I am worried that I am not experienced enough or that I won’t be good enough to succeed.
 I have had to work on this and continue to work on changing my perspective and overcoming my insecurities.

 They truth is, we will never be 100% ready to start a new idea or project.
 We will always lack some education and will probably also lack the money and experience we think we need to start.
-You want to know the crazy thing though?
+But do you want to know the crazy thing?
 These things come as we begin to just work and do.
 One of the best ways to learn something is to throw yourself right into the action.